-- 3. Overall qualifications of the funding applicants (20 Points): This criterion ascertains whether the funding applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
-For the Coastal Resilience Networks Program this includes the following categories: - a.
-Does the applicant show the capability and experience in successfully completing similar projects?
-Are the investigators qualified and is the organizational framework appropriate to conduct a project of the nature and scope proposed?
-(8 points) - b.
-Are the partners involved in the project qualified?
-Are investigators from other agencies and institutions within the region included as key personnel on the project to capitalize on available expertise and promote a regional approach?
-(8 points) - c.
-Does the applicant demonstrate knowledge of the target audience and the network to be created or leverage?
-(4 points) - 4.
+- c.
+Does the applicant demonstrate knowledge of the target audience and the network to be created or leveraged?
+(5 points) - 4.
 Project costs (15 points).
-This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time-frame.
+This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and timeframe.
 For the Coastal Resilience Networks Program this includes the following categories: - a.
 Is the budget request reasonable and does the applicant justify the proposed budget request?
 Are requested funds for salaries and fringe benefits only for those personnel who are directly involved in implementing the proposed project and/or are directly related to specific products or outcomes of the proposed project?
 (7 points) - b.
 Is the cost effectiveness of the project optimized through strategic partnerships with collaborating institutions, agencies, or private-sector partners?
+Does the project include and document specific in-kind or matching contributions of the entity or partners?
 (8 points) - 5.
-Outreach and education (15 Points): This criterion assesses whether the project provides a focused and effective education and outreach strategy regarding NOAA's mission to understand and protect the Nation's natural resources.
+Outreach and education (15 Points): This criterion assesses whether the project provides a focused and effective education and outreach strategy regarding NOAA's mission to understand and protect the nation's natural resources.
 For the Coastal Resilience Networks this includes the following categories: - a.
 Engagement: Does the proposal demonstrate that the community or leveraged network has been engaged in development of the desired project outcomes?
 Does the project engage the public and local and regional stakeholders?
 (8 Points) - b.
 Outreach activities: Does the proposal demonstrate that information generated by the project will reach its target audience and have a positive impact in the local community and the region?
-Does the proposal outline an outreach or communication strategy that will improve and sustain dialogue and information sharing amongst the network members?
-Does the project contain an audience appropriate outreach component? (e.g., perception of risk; local knowledge, culture, and terminology; understanding of local hazards and impacts) (7 Points)
+Does the proposal outline an outreach or communication strategy that will improve and sustain dialogue and information sharing among the network members?
+Does the project contain an audience-appropriate outreach component? (e.g., perception of risk; local knowledge, culture, and terminology; understanding of local hazards and impacts) (7 Points)